Looking for an employer of record in China? Here’s what you need to know

 When paying employees in China, employers need to withhold the following taxes:

-Employer of record services in China are the easiest way to pay employees while staying compliant with local laws.
+A workforce management platform in China may offer assistance to pay employees while staying compliant with local laws.

 Employment laws in China